Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - if they want to investigate the market stalls, they will notice that they are all filed with souvenirs, like small temple statues and that type of junk. it's also wayy overpriced.

 - When they return to the research group, the party will notice the same customers as well as a gentleman in a flawless suit sitting at the bar, sipping the dnd equivalent of everclear.
-	- This is Semyon, who will introduce himself as one of the co-founders of the bar and will call himself Sam.
+	- This is Semyon, who will introduce himself as one of the founders of Lettered Lamenting and will call himself Sam.
+	- Semyon is a patient, observing man.
+He comes across as comforting and open, but knows very well to not give away more information than necessary.
 - Semyon will ask the party about their current progress on the research about the temple and possible connections.
-He will also ask them to spend more time on researching the temple specifically, and what lies withing.
+He will also ask them to spend more time on researching the temple specifically.
-- Semyon knows surface-level lore about the concepts and suspects that the temple might contain something related to this.
-He has investigated the temple (if the party returns to this temple with the compass, they will notice (after perception) that the temple mostly looks the same, but looks too clean). and found the mural.
+- Semyon knows surface-level lore about the concepts and suspects that rankhra might contain something related to this.
+He has investigated janib'rankhra (if the party returns to this temple with the compass, they will notice (after perception) that it mostly looks the same, but looks too clean). and found the mural.
 He connects the dots and realises that the temple might be related to the mural.
+- he believes, based on other knowledge, that the magical barrier of the temple may only allow people in that are somehow accepted or tried by the concept.
+	- If they tell him about the hunter tribe, this will be confirmed.
+- he suggests that the temple can only be entered if someone in the party somehow meets a set of conditions, and is connected to whatever lies within.
 - Therefore, he suggests that the temple can only be entered if certain conditions are met, and suggests that the party must look for the origin of the second symbol: Change.
 	- The order of the concepts will be: Change - Growth - Flow - Connection - Whimsy - Reflection - Exploration